kbrazulewicz/squadrats2garmin/config/README.md

     If you want to keep multiple IMG files on your Garmin unit, this value needs to be unique for each IMG file.

-    This value should be 5 digits long.
-For the country-specific grids the following pattern is used: `97[ISO_3166-1-numeric-code]`.
+    The prefix should be 5 digits long.
+For the country-specific grids the following pattern is recommended: `97[ISO_3166-1-numeric-code]`.

     For custom grids it is up to you.